isc-projects/stork/doc/install.rst

     $ # migrate down back to version 17
     $ stork-tool db-down -t 17

-Note that the server requires the latest database version to run, always runs the migration on its own, and will refuse to start if the migration fails for any reason.
-The migration tool is mostly useful for debugging problems with migration or migrating the database without actually running the service.
-For complete reference, see the manual page here:
+The server requires the latest database version to run, always runs the migration on its own, and refuses to start if the migration fails for any reason.
+The migration tool is mostly useful for debugging problems with migration, or for migrating the database without actually running the service.
+For the complete manual page, please see :ref:`man-stork-tool`.
-:ref:`man-stork-tool`.

 To debug migrations, another useful feature is SQL tracing using the ``--db-trace-queries`` parameter.
-It takes either "all" (trace all SQL operations, including migrations and run-time) or "run" (just trace run-time operations, skip migrations).
+The options are either "all" (trace all SQL operations, including migrations and runtime) or "run" (only trace runtime operations and skip migrations).
 If specified without any parameters, "all" is assumed.
 With it enabled, ``stork-tool`` prints out all its SQL queries on stderr.
 For example, these commands can be used to generate an SQL script that updates the schema.
 Note that for some migrations, the steps are dependent on the contents of the database, so this is not a universal Stork schema.
 This parameter